VictoriaNRey/drip-detector/README.md

 If pytest isn’t installed: pip install pytest

-### components
+## Components

 - **Business logic**
-  - `calculate_vibe(answers)` computes the final vibe from a list of answer choices
+  - `calculate_vibe(answers)` figures out your final vibe based on your answers
-  - `questions` stores the quiz questions, answer options, and vibe mappings
+  - `questions` holds all the quiz questions, answer choices, and vibe mappings

 - **Interface layer**
-  - `DripDetectorQuiz` manages the Tkinter GUI
+  - `DripDetectorQuiz` runs the Tkinter GUI
-  - The GUI handles rendering questions, collecting input, navigation, result display, and animation
+  - Handles displaying questions, collecting answers, moving between screens, and showing results/animations
-  - The GUI calls the underlying quiz logic rather than duplicating scoring behavior
+  - Uses the quiz logic instead of redoing the scoring in the GUI

 ## Use of AI Tools

-AI tools (e.g., ChatGPT) were used to assist with formatting reusable function structures and organizing question/answer templates.
-AI was also used for brainstorming minor UI enhancements.
+AI tools (e.g., ChatGPT) were used in part to help format some functions and organize the question/answer structure.
+It was also used to brainstorm a few UI ideas.

-All algorithm development, integration, debugging, and final code decisions were completed by the project team.
+All core logic, debugging, and final implementation decisions were done by the project team, and anything from AI was reviewed and adjusted before being used.